hdShang/arxiv-daily/docs/cs-RO/2025-05-02/papers/250501589v1-phasing-through-the-flames-rapid-motion-planning-with-the-aghf-pde-f.md

 ---
 layout: default
-title: Phasing Through the Flames: Rapid Motion Planning with the AGHF PDE for Arbitrary Objective Functions and Constraints
+title: "Phasing Through the Flames: Rapid Motion Planning with the AGHF PDE for Arbitrary Objective Functions and Constraints"
 ---

 # Phasing Through the Flames: Rapid Motion Planning with the AGHF PDE for Arbitrary Objective Functions and Constraints